Higher Learning At A Higher Level

 Founded in 1966, the National Collegiate Honors Council (NCHC) is a unique educational organization designed to support and promote undergraduate honors education.
 NCHC has nearly 900 member institutions and several hundred individual members, impacting over 330,000 honors students.
 NCHC provides its members with resources, training opportunities and collaborative events to build and sustain honors programs and their curriculum.
 Students also have access to honors scholarships and exclusive events through NCHC and its members.

 Currently, incoming first-year students are invited to enter the Honors Program based on their high school GPA.
 Any entering first-year students who were not invited but who wish to be considered for the program may apply below.
-If you have any questions, please email Dr. Craig Blais at email@example.com.
+If you have any questions, please email Dr. Lisa LeBlanc at firstname.lastname@example.org.

 Click here to apply.